 Solid pedestal and non-dividing base tables, where only the top extends and the base remains stationary, use equalizer gear table slides. (camber, curved arc, compensates sagging of table ends)

 Using the wrong type of slide will accentuate the sagging of the table instead of compensating for it.

 Table Slides are handed: use a right and a left hand slide when installing.

-- Install a right-slide (marked blue) and a left-slide (marked red).
+Install a right-slide (marked with a blue bird symbol) and a left-slide (marked with a red bird symbol).